mancubus77/pod-packer/README.md

 `affinity` - affinity rules (pods in same group can not be launched on same server)

+`platform` - (optional) used when apps have same names, but belong to different groups/platforms.
+For example app1:nginx and app2:nginx are not the same

 ### Resuts and Demo

 ```python